thboutet/STAGE-M1/README.md

 ## RUN PRODIGAL
 prodigal -i genome_complet/E_cuniculi.fna -t data_training_glimmer_sur_e_cuniculi.trn -f gff > prodigal/result_E.cuniculi

+> [!IMPORTANT]
-=> Prodigal does not allow to choose the size of the genes so I will treat the results later.
+> Prodigal does not allow to choose the size of the genes so I will treat the results later with "script_genes.py".

 ## INSTALL AUGUSTUS